VW scales back profit ambitions as crisis kicks in

 The German car company's sales have held up better than rivals such as Peugeot (PEUP.PA) in Europe, where sales reached a new low in January due to the weak economic climate which has squeezed consumer spending.

-VW's goal for 2013 is now to match the record 11.5 billion euro (9.96 billion pounds) operating profit for 2012 it reported in results published on Friday.
+VW's goal for 2013 is now to match the record 11.5 billion euro ($15.21 billion) operating profit for 2012 it reported in results published on Friday.

 "We're not completely immune to the intense competition and the impact this has on business," VW said.
 "While we shall see positive effects from our attractive model range and strong market position, there will also be increasingly stiff competition in a challenging market environment."